 Application process -

 Applications should include:

-(i) Statement of interest in either one or both of the positions detailing why you are the most suitable candidate for the post
+(i) Statement of why you are interested in the post and a good match for the post

 (ii) CV including publication list